 - Alice Y. (China)

-The structure of the course materials was easier to follow and all the tools seemed relevant for the day to day CAD design use
+The structure of the course materials was easy to follow.
+All the tools are relevant for the day to day CAD design.

 -Hannah A. (US)